inseri-swiss/inseri-core-wp/docs/blocks/textEditor.md

 The Text Editor can be used to define values of a couple of text-based formats that can be chosen from the dropdown.
 This selection will be used for validation of the content and for controlling the type of data shared between blocks.

+## Output

-The output is the content of the block.
+The content of the block.

 ## Formats